 If you wish to ask anything about the content of this statement, I have provided my contact details below and I will be pleased to hear from you.

 Our Supply Chain

-We will be working closely with the supplier of our own brand products to develop procedures to reduce the risk of modern slavery.
-It already receives ethical trade audit reports on some factories and we will be encouraging it to audit more factories over the next 12 months.
+We work closely with the supplier of our own brand products to develop procedures to reduce the risk of modern slavery.

 One of the most important ingredients of a successful business is undoubtedly its staff.
 As mentioned earlier, over half of our staff have been with us for more than ten years.
 Some have been with us from our earliest days in the 1980’s.
 We are absolutely committed to providing legally compliant terms and conditions of employment.
 And we uphold the highest standards in our human resources policies and practices.

 To date we have not identified any risks of modern slavery or human trafficking within our own organisation.
 We operate a legally compliant, planned approach to procurement and payment.
 We also ensure that our organisation and its staff observe the provisions of the Bribery Act 2010.

 We acknowledge that seasonal work can present particular risks; especially where migrant labour is used.
 This is not a consideration for our organisation: we do not utilise any seasonal workers whatsoever.

 We make absolutely minimal use of third-party labour recruiters.
 Less than two percent of our workforce are agency workers.
 We check all third-party labour providers to ensure they are legitimate, registered, employment businesses/agencies.
 We require specific written assurances that anyone they supply has the legal right to work in the UK.
 Should we discover an infringement, we would remove the worker(s) and review our relationship with that supplier.